66shayan/66shayan.github.io/_posts/2021-12-25-take-control-of-your-life-know-yourself-first.md

 ---
 layout: post
-title: The Inside Order Podcast, How To Take Control Of Your Life (Know Yourself First) | Persian
+title: The Inside Order Podcast, How To Take Control Of Your Life (Know Yourself First)
 date: 2021-12-25 13:30:00
 author: Shayan Tawabi
 categories: life